stephanesan/api-notebook/README.md

 }
 ```

+### Sources

+The project is split with multiple HTML files acting as entry points to fulfil the embedded requirement of the API Notebook.
+For example, `src/index.html` is the most feature complete page featuring all the available plugins and rendering in "page" mode, while `src/embedded.html` is an example of the notebook running in "embedded" mode.
+Finally, `src/embed.html` should never be opened directly but it is the rendered notebook that usually resides inside the `<iframe>` instance.

 ## Configuration

 Project configuration is through [node-config](https://github.com/lorenwest/node-config).
 To add or override config options, just add a file for your environment (E.g. `development.json`).
 All plugin config options should be stored under the `plugins` key, while other options are depicted in the `example.json` and `default.json` files.